-The previous figure shows brain MRI data taken from the IDL examples\data directory in a file named mr_brian.dcm.
+The previous figure shows brain MRI data taken from the IDL examples\data directory in a file named mr_brain.dcm.

 The window's default size is three, however this can be changed via the operations browser.
-For more information on smoothing properties, see "Smooth Properties" in Appendix C, "Operations Properties".
+For more information on smoothing properties, see "Smooth Properties" on page 383.